daptin/daptin/documentation/docs/entities.md

 	ColumnName        string         `column name in the table` ColumnDescription string         `human readable description`
-	ColumnType        string         `column type is a rich type of the column` IsIndexed         bool           `true to add an index on this column` IsUnique          bool           `true to set a unique constraint on this column` IsNullable        bool           `are null values allowed`
+	ColumnType        string         `column type is a rich type of the column` IsIndexed         boolean        `true to add an index on this column` IsUnique          boolean        `true to set a unique constraint on this column` IsNullable        boolean        `are null values allowed`
 	Permission        uint64          `permission column (check authorization docs)` DataType          string         `the column type inside the database` DefaultValue      string         `default value if any (has to be inside single quotes for static values`